What Is a Voice of the Customer Program? A Practical Guide

-Many companies aspire to be customer-obsessed but don’t know where to start.
+Many companies aspire to be customer-obsessed but do not know where to start.
 The first step is admitting that your current ad-hoc methods are breaking.

 You are likely ready for a formal VoC program if:

-- Silos are forming: Your Engineering, Product, and Design (EPD) team is now large enough that no single person holds all the details of what’s being built or why.
+- Silos are forming: Your Engineering, Product, and Design (EPD) team is now large enough that no single person holds all the details of what is being built or why.

-- You hit the threshold: Communication breaks down when companies reach between 75–150 employees.
+- You hit the threshold: Communication breaks down when companies reach between 75 and 150 employees.

-- You use formal systems: You have distinct data pools in Zendesk/Intercom (support), Gong/Chorus (sales), and G2/Trustpilot (marketing).
+- You use formal systems: You have distinct data pools in Zendesk or Intercom (support), Gong or Chorus (sales), and G2 or Trustpilot (marketing).

-If you’re nodding your head, it’s time to operationalize.
+If you are nodding your head, it is time to operationalize.

 Phase 2: Getting Buy-In

 A VoC program cannot live solely in the Support or CX department.
 It is a team sport.
-If Product and Engineering don't care about the data you produce, the program will fail.
+If Product and Engineering do not care about the data you produce, the program will fail.

 To run a successful program, you need cross-functional stakeholders to agree that customer feedback matters to their goals.

 How do you get that buy-in?
-Don't talk about "feelings"; talk about metrics that demonstrate the benefits of a voice of customer program.
+Do not talk about feelings; talk about metrics that demonstrate the benefits of a voice of customer program.

 Frame VoC as the tool that helps the company achieve better alignment, ship faster with confidence, and improve the pace of development.